ofnote/gestop/CUSTOMIZATION.md

 You can either record a new static gesture or a dynamic gesture, with the `static_data_collection.py` and `dynamic_data_collection.py` scripts respectively.

 To collect data for a new static gesture, run the program, enter the name of the gesture and the hand with which you will be performing the gesture.
-Run the mediapipe executable and hold the gesture while data is collected.
+Run the Python or C++ keypoint generators and hold the gesture while data is collected.
 A 1000 samples are collected which should take a minute or two.
 Hold your hand in the same pose in good lighting to ensure the model gets clean data.

 To collect data for a new dynamic gesture, the process is mostly similar.
-Run the `dynamic_data_collection.py` program, enter the name of the gesture and run the mediapipe executable.
-Data is collected only when the Ctrl key is held down, so to collect a single sample, hold the ctrl key, perform the gesture and then release.
+Run the `dynamic_data_collection.py` program, enter the name of the gesture and run the keypoint generator.
+Data is collected only when the Ctrl key is held down, so to collect a single sample, hold the Ctrl key, perform the gesture and then release.
 Repeat this process a few dozen times to collect enough data.

 The next step is to retrain the network, using the `static_train_model.py` or the `dynamic_train_model.py` script depending on the new gesture.
 Finally, add the new gesture-action mapping to the configuration file.
 And that's it!
 Your new gesture is now part of gestop.